 Fees and Costs for Nonpayment

-Pretty much everyone goes into a rental agreement understanding it's a pay or you're out arrangement.
-Unfortunately, if a tenant stops paying, it's rarely that simple.
-If the rent doesn't arrive on the first, you can't just instantly boot the tenant out.
+Pretty much everyone goes into a rental agreement understanding it’s a payment or you’re out of the arrangement.
+Unfortunately, if a tenant stops paying, it’s rarely that simple.
+If the rent doesn’t arrive on the first, you can’t just instantly boot the tenant out.
 You have to go to court, serve papers, and then have the sheriff enforce the eviction order.
-Or maybe you want to give them a few days before doing all that but want there to be some sort of penalty so they don't make a habit of it.
+Or maybe you want to give them a few days before doing all that but want there to be some sort of penalty so they don’t make a habit of it.

 If you don’t specify these fees and costs in your lease, you might not be able to collect anything more than the regular rent no matter how much you spend getting a tenant out.
 To be sure you recover your full costs, clearly include any late fees, court costs, and other possible expenses in your lease agreement.